mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 12. **Wait** until it's set up. (**Approximately 5.5 minutes** if using a 4-core codespace.)

 ---

 **NOTE**: *If container setup fails and you receive a message stating you are running in recovery mode, follow the instructions in the terminal to attempt to rebuild the container.
 This should take much less time.*

 ---

-13. Favorite the URL of your temporary codespace environment, to make it easy to return to (e.g. https://upgraded-meme-w95p5695pp43995q.github.dev/.
+13. **Favorite** the URL of your temporary codespace environment, to make it easy to return to (e.g. https://upgraded-meme-w95p5695pp43995q.github.dev/).
-14. Optional but strongly recommended:
+14. Optional but **strongly recommended**:
    - Open your local copy of VS Code.
    - Ensure the Github Codespaces extension is installed.
    - Click the Remote Explorer icon on the left bar.
    - Authenticate to Github, if you haven't already.
    - Select the codespace that's named the same as the two randomly-selected words in the URL of the codespace in the browser (which you favorited). e.g., "upgraded meme" or "ubiquitous acorn"
    - Continue the following steps in VS Code rather than the browser…
-      - Navigate to scripts/environments
+15. Navigate to scripts/environments
-      -  Copy the local.env.example file to the same folder.
+16. Copy the local.env.example file to the same folder.
-15. Rename the copied file to local.env.
+17. **Rename** the copied file to **local.env**.
-16. Modify the following settings in the file:
+18. **Modify** the following settings in the file:

 | System Variable                        | Value                                                                     |
 |----------------------------------------|---------------------------------------------------------------------------|